-NAME DATA TYPE DESCRIPTION ShrinkIndex ?
+NAME DATA TYPE DESCRIPTION ReliefThickness ? float The thickness of the relief, measured in microns [μm].
+The floor thickness can be calculated as ( @Thickness - @ReliefThickness ).
+See ▶ Figure 6-32: Relief and floor thickness for a flexo plate or flexo sleeve.
+RollDiameter ? float Specifies the diameter of a roll, in points.
+See also @InnerCoreDiameter and @OuterCoreDiameter.
+ShrinkIndex ?
 XYPair Specifies the ratio of the media linear dimension after shrinking to that prior to shrinking.
 The X value specifies the index in the major shrink axis, whereas the Y value specifies the index in the minor shrink axis.
 Used to describe shrink wrap media.
 SleeveInterlock?
 NMTOKEN The type of interlock (or notch) to use for a flexo sleeve.
+Spectrum ?
+New in XJDF 2.1 Transfer- Function Spectrum of the Media as measured with the measurement conditions defined in ColorMeasurementConditions .
+The x values of @ Spectrum SHALL specify the wavelength in NM and the y values SHALL specify the spectral reflectance measurements.
+A value of 0.0 SHALL specify total absorption.
+A value of 1.0 SHALL specify 100% reflectance.
+Note: Values that are greater than 1.0 are possible due to wavelength shifts e.g. from optical brighteners.
 StockType ?
 NMTOKEN @StockType defines the base size when calculating North American or Japanese paper weights.
 See ▶ Section B Media Weight for details including predefined values.
 Texture ?
 NMTOKEN The texture of paper media.
-Values include those from: Texture.
-Thickness ? float The thickness of the chosen medium, measured in microns [μm].
+Values include those from: ▶ Texture.
+Thickness? float The thickness of the chosen medium, measured in microns [μm].
 Note: Thickness is often referred to as caliper.
 Weight ? float Weight of the chosen medium, measured in grams per square meter [g/m2].
 See ▶ Appendix B Media Weight for details on converting anachronistic paper weights to g/m2.
-Certification element Certification SHALL specify a paper certification level that the paper fulfills.
+Certification element Each Certification SHALL specify a paper certification level that the paper SHALL fulfill.
+If more than one Certification is specified, all of the paper certifications SHALL be fullfilled.
+ColorMeasurementConditions?
+New in XJDF 2.1 element Detailed description of the measurement conditions for color measurements.
+See @BackLabColorValue, @LabColorValue, @BackSpectrum and @Spectrum.
 HolePattern element List of holes in the Media .
 IdentificationField element IdentificationField associates bar codes or labels with this Media.
 MediaLayers ? element MediaLayers describes the layer structure of media such as corrugated or self adhesive materials.
 TabDimensions ? element Specifies the dimensions of the tabs when @MediaTypeDetails="TabStock", "PreCutTabs" or "FullCutTabs".
-Note: See BindingIntent/Tabs ( > Table 4.20 Tabs Element) (rather than MediaIntent) for how tabbed media is specified in product intent.
+Note: See BindingIntent/Tabs ( ▶ Table 4.19 Tabs Element) (rather than MediaIntent) for how tabbed media is specified in product intent.

-Figure 6-29: Paper roll with some roll-specific information
+Figure 6-31: Paper roll with some roll-specific information

-Figure 6-30: Relief and floor thickness for a flexo plate or flexo sleeve
+Figure 6-32: Relief and floor thickness for a flexo plate or flexo sleeve

-6.58.1 TabDimensions
+6.57.1 TabDimensions